Back Conditions: How to Qualify for Social Security Disability

 Back conditions comprise a vast array of impairments affecting the spine.
 The most common back conditions are attributed to degenerative disc disease and osteoarthritis of the facet joints.
 Many back conditions are the result of trauma, old age, or a combination of both.
 More severe spinal conditions may result in neural foraminal narrowing, nerve root impingement, disc displacement, radiculopathy, sciatica, spondylosis or spondylolisthesis.
 Many claimants with the same diagnosis may have drastically different symptoms due to the severity of their impairment.

 Click here to begin your application for disability benefits.

 Symptoms of spinal conditions are not solely limited to back pain.
 People with pinched nerves often experience radiating pain throughout the upper or lower extremities.
-These symptoms can limit a person’s ability to bend, stoop, lift, reach, walk, or sit.
-Furthermore, symptoms can become exacerbated after activity, resulting in permanent limitations.
-If these symptoms are not improved with physical therapy, epidural steroid injections, or radiofrequency ablations then surgery may be an option.
-Back conditions could also result from unsuccessful surgeries, known as post laminectomy syndrome.
+These symptoms can restrict a person’s ability to bend, stoop, lift, reach, walk, or sit.
+Furthermore, signs can become exacerbated by activity, resulting in permanent limitations.
+If these symptoms are not improved with physical therapy, epidural steroid injections, or radiofrequency ablations, then surgery may be an option.
+Back conditions could also result from unsuccessful operations, known as a post-laminectomy syndrome.